Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-2. **Can you explain the difference between supervised and unsupervised learning?** ⭐
+2. **Can you explain the difference between supervised and unsupervised learning?**. ⭐

    `Ans:` The main difference between them is the type and amount of input provided to the algorithms.